q9f/rlp.cr/README.md

 * arrays containing any of the the above
 * nested arrays containing any of the above

+this library allows for decoding of:
+* binary-encoded rlp-data
+* hexadecimal-encoded rlp-data

+note, that decoded data is always binary as per ethereum's design rationale:

+> _"RLP does not attempt to define any specific data types such as booleans, floats, doubles or even integers; instead, it simply exists to store structure, in the form of nested arrays, and leaves it up to the protocol to determine the meaning of the arrays"_

 # installation

 add the `rlp` library to your `shard.yml`